nczmoo/dcs100/readme.md

     UI too cluttered on my phone
     It's too hard to watch the slots and check the area above the slots.
 It makes me question if you really even need all of that other stuff above it or if it can just have plain text showing the new additions

-    Game takes too long to get started - maybe start with some armor At least One of the reel symbols is missing from the slots Show what the player won in plain text directly above reel
+    At least One of the reel symbols is missing from the slots Show what the player won in plain text directly above reel